lautis/uglifier/CONTRIBUTING.md

     git submodule update --init

-After that, UglifyJS and source-map are checked out under `vendor/uglifyjs` and `vendor/source-map`.

-Use Git commands (e.g. git checkout master) to change the included version.
-You can even write custom code to yourself.
-After changing the dependencies, compile new version of the bundled JS file using
+After that, UglifyJS can be updated to a specific version with rake task.

+    rake uglifyjs:update VERSION=3.3.4

+To compile JS with dependencies, run

-    bundle exec rake js
+    rake uglifyjs:build

-After this, the new JS is used in your development version.
+You can even write custom patches to UglifyJS in `vendor/uglifyjs` and `vendor/uglifyjs-harmony` directories and compile the bundles JS using the command above.
+However, for the changes to be releasable, they should be in UglifyJS repository.

+To automatically update UglifyJS version and commit changes

+    rake uglifyjs VERSION=3.3.4

 ## Reporting issues